 You may transfer course credits from another CSWE-accredited master's program, according to the policy in the Graduate Academic Regulations Bulletin.
 Students in the Full-time and Part-time options may transfer up to 18 semester hours of graduate credit.
 Students in the Advanced Standing program option may transfer up to 15 semester hours of graduate study.
 A formal written request for transfer must be made at the time of application for admission.

-If admitted, you must complete the transfer for graduate credit form.
+If admitted, you must complete the Request for Transfer for Graduate Credit Form.
 Transcripts, course descriptions and syllabi must be submitted to the Admissions Office in the College of Social Work.
-The MSW Program Coordinator reviews and makes dispositions on requests for transfer of course credit.
+The MSW Program Coordinator reviews and approves requests for transfer of course credit.